sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 whether there exists a teamd process in Linux for each port channel.
 If succeed, that means all teamd processes are live.
 Otherwise, we will know at least teamd process exited unexpectedly and then Monit will write an alert message into syslog.
-Similarly we can also use this method to solve the issue in dhcp_relay container.
+Similarly we can also use this method to solve the same issue in dhcp_relay container.

 ### 2.2.2 Auto-restart Docker Container
 The design principle behind this auto-restart feature is docker containers can be automatically shut down and